hayleynondorf/notes/README.md

 1. Stay current with technology trends: Follow industry news and blogs to learn about new tools, libraries, and frameworks.
 2. Practice regularly: Programming is a skill that requires constant practice to maintain and improve.
 Set aside time each day or week to practice coding.
 3. Learn new programming Languages: As a programmer, you should be open to learning new languages and technologies.
 This will help you become a well-rounded developer and adapt to different project requirements.
 Some popular programming langauges to consider learning include Python, JavaScript, Ruby, Swift, Kotlin, etc.

+# 2023-12-29
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Complex systems tend to be more prone to bugs and harder to maintain.
+Always strive to write clean, concise, and readable code that solves the problem at hand without unnecessary complexity.
+Remember, code is read far more often than it is written, so prioritize clarity and understandability over cleverness or optimization."